jeniferleleanymeyer/mt-exercise-03/README.md

     ./scripts/train.sh

-The training process can be interrupted at any time, and the best checkpoint will always be saved.

-Generate (sample) some text from a trained model with:
+Generate some text from a trained model with:

     ./scripts/generate.sh

+Create summary of perplexity scores of different dropout value models and create line plot containing these scores:

+    ./scrips/get_plot.sh